ShoheiTakei/ShoheiTakei/README.md

 1. I'm a web frontend and backend developer from Japan

-2. My favorites are React, TypeScript, Docker, LangChain,ShellScript
+2. My favorites are React, TypeScript, Flutter

 3. You can find my Zenn Blog [here](https://zenn.dev/st_jwd)